9 of Liverpool’s best bargain signings since winning the UCL in 2005

 Well, it did in this case.
 But it only cost £6million.

-But signed for a small fee from Charlton when he’d just turned 18, he’s already proved to be a fantastic investment irrespective of what happens from here.
+Signed for a small fee from Charlton when he’d just turned 18, he’s already proved to be a fantastic investment irrespective of what happens from here.

 The Argentine never scored a goal in Liverpool’s colours quite as good as the one against Mexico in the 2006 World Cup, but frankly, that was always an impossible feat.
 And he still had quite the highlight reel at the club.